adruino-io/waterrino/README.md

 ### DIY rower

 The DIY rower is derived from the Nohrd WaterRower (similar dimensions) and uses the same mode of action for generating resistance (water tank).
-The build instruction can be found [here](https://github.com/adruino-io/waterrino/blob/master/WaterRino_german.pdf).
+The construction manual can be found [here](https://github.com/adruino-io/waterrino/blob/master/WaterRino_german.pdf).

 Future changes will include:
-- [ ] Uploading translated version of the build instruction
+- [ ] Uploading translated version of the construction manual
 - [ ] Replacing Nohrd spare parts with off-the-shelf/DIY components
 - [ ] Increasing sturdiness of design (e.g. mounting tank to top assembly)
 - [ ] Replacing hand drawn notes in the assembly instruction